 There were nominally eight successors, but the state was in reality carved up between 15 or so minor dynasties, founded by the Amirs whose power had been gradually encroaching on that of the Il-Khan.
 The most successful were: the JalayIrids, founded by Hasan-i Buzurg, the former husband of Baghdad Khatun, (She had been put to death for conspiring with the Golden Horde, and poisoning of her second husband.)

-Had a strong leader emerged, the Il-khanate could well have continued: without one it just disintegrated.
-During the thirty years of unrest and uncertainty which followed the death of Abu Sa'id the Black Death passed through on its way to Europe - this can't have helped.
-These three decades saw local dynasties rise and fall, with none strong enough to out muscle the others.
+Had a strong leader emerged, the Il-khanate could well have continued: without one, it just fell apart.
+During the thirty years of unrest and uncertainty which followed the death of Abu Sa'id the Black Death passed through on its way to Europe - to add to the disruption, and accelerate the dissolution of the Empire.
+These three decades saw local dynasties rise and fall, with none strong enough to out-muscle the others.
 There were the Jalayirids in Azerbaijan and Iraq, who overthrew the Chobanids, the family of Choban.
-The Muzaffarids controlled Fars and Kirman, with a capital at Shiraz - they briefly took Azerbaijan, and until crushed by Timur, looked possible contenders to unify the Mongol dynasties.
+The Muzaffarids controlled Fars and Kirman, with a capital at Shiraz - they briefly took Azerbaijan, and until crushed by Timur, looked possible contenders to unify the Mongol dynasties .
 Further east were the Karts based in Herat (Afghanistan) and the possibly proto-Marxist Shi'i republic of the Sarbadars in Khorasan, who demonstrated a spirit of Iranian popular resistance to invaders which had sparked briefly after the Arab invasion.
+The Golden Horde to the north was also disintegrating at about the same time, mainly due to the Black Death.
 No one from within the Il-khanate seemed likely to reunite it - but to the east lay the Khanate of Chagatai - and from there someone was soon to pounce....